naomichoy/face_blur/README.md

 HI CHING download the zip file, unzip and have fun.

+(verson 0.3 12 Nov 2020)
+-- metadata retaining required and added
+-- PLEASE IGNORE THE batch_process3.py file, it was coded to replace your original file

+(verson 0.2 10 Aug 2020)
+-- uploaded sample photos in corresponding "photos" and "processed" folders.
+Delete them before you use the code and put your photos in the photos folder.

 (version 0.1)
 -- create a folder called "photos" and a folder called "processed" within this unzipped folder.
 Put your photos in the photos folder.

 -- rough script without flexible user directory input and options. some coding skills i've yet to learn. maybe i should include a file of my environment setup too

-(verson 0.2 10 Aug 2020)
--- uploaded sample photos in corresponding "photos" and "processed" folders.
-Delete them before you use the code and put your photos in the photos folder.

 ## DEPENDENCIES
 Python 3.3+ is need to run the script.
 Google how to install python 3 on your mac/windows and follow the steps.